-Camera.
+What camera to use.
 Almost any camera can shoot an approximation of this image, from smartphone to fancy DSLR.
 I used a Nikon D810, but you could just as easily take it with any number of other cameras.

-Lens.
+What lens to use.
 Most lenses can come up with some variation of this, but this particular one uses a long macro; specifically, a Nikon 105mm f/2.8 macro lens.
 This is my go-to lens for taking photos of flowers, especially the cherry blossoms.
 I’ve also found Sigma’s version to be very good.

-Flash.
+Use a flash?
 I didn’t use one for this photo, but in brighter conditions a little fill flash could work very well and help to overcome contrasty shadows from starker lighting conditions.

 Tripod.
 If you want to use a tripod, go right ahead, but it’s definitely not required.
 There can be advantages to doing so with macro work when focus is so critical.
 I shot this particular one hand-held.

 Remote Shutter Release.
 Not required.
 If you want to use one, there’s no reason not to.
 But there’s also no compelling reason to add the complication.

 You’ll obvious need the cherry blossoms to be out, so that means sometime between mid-March to mid-April (it varies every year).